d-bl/GroundForge-help/docs/Nets/index.md

 Changing the input box manually and using the _tab_ on your keyboard (or click anywhere on the page) has the same effect as the wand in the stitches section.
-After selecting a stitch from the gallery, you do need the wand to update the tabel with stitches.
+After selecting a stitch from the gallery, you do need the wand to update the table with stitches.
+Typing enter reloads the page, the input box of the stitches section becomes part of the page address.
+If the highlight check box was ticked, you will have to tick it again.
+You also may have to regenerate diagrams with a wand.

 You can use the print button of your browser and choose destination PDF to save your diagrams.
 Copy-paste content of the input box in the stitches section to reproduce the page online.